Hu Fang

-Hu Fang (胡昉; 1970–) is a fiction writer, art critic and curator.
+Hu Fang (胡昉; born 1970) is a fiction writer, art critic and curator.
 He lives and works in Guangzhou and Beijing.
 He is the co-founder and artistic director of Vitamin Creative Space in Guangzhou and the Pavilion in Beijing.
 He has been involved in various international projects including documenta 12 magazines as coordinating editor and Yokohama Triennale 2008 as co-curator.